alioso/d8-front-end-development/review_anatomy_of_a_theme.md

 Use a template folders to organize your template files

 **CSS files**<br />
-Files need to be listed in the .info file or included elsewhere with code.Multiple files can be created to keep things organized and modular.
+Files need to be listed in the .info file or included elsewhere with code.
+Multiple files can be created to keep things organized and modular.
 Use folders to organize your CSS files as well.
 Many people use sass and a pre-processor nowadays. scss files need to follow the same  structure to keep things well organized.